FedericoDiMarzo/GravityDrumMachine/README.md

    In this case balls follow the pattern of a parabola in which the radius represents the distance from its focus.
 From this case can be computed a non-linear
    ***pow(x,2)*** behaviour.

-**Excepting collision hard, initial velocities are computed with inversely proportionality with respect to the radius, so velocity will be higher when near and slower when far.
+**Excepting collision hard, initial velocities are computed with inverse proportionality with respect to the radius, so velocity will be higher when near and slower when far.
 The opposite stands for collision hard**.

 *In future we will implement the possibility for the user to decide velocity magnitude himself*.